AbduDark/React-Rose/replit.md

 The backend is a RESTful API developed with Laravel, providing robust support for course management, user authentication (Laravel Sanctum), subscription workflows, and secure video content delivery.
 It features token-based authentication, resource-based API responses with localized messages, and dedicated endpoints for administrative CRUD operations on courses, lessons, and subscriptions, as well as user-specific actions.
 The API is designed for clear separation of concerns and extensibility.

+## Course Intro Videos

+Each course can optionally include an intro video (YouTube link) that appears in the course overview section.
+The intro video is displayed using ReactPlayer with a custom play button overlay, allowing prospective students to preview the course content before subscribing.

 ## Video Content Protection

-To prevent unauthorized access and sharing of video content, a multi-layered security approach is implemented.
-This includes AES-256 encryption of video URLs with embedded user and lesson metadata, temporary session-based tokens, and HLS/DASH streaming with software AES decryption.
-Client-side protections disable common piracy methods like right-click and keyboard shortcuts, and a DOM Mutation Observer detects attempts to tamper with the video player.
-Security configurations are centralized for easy management.
+Video content is protected through comprehensive client-side security measures.
+Videos are delivered as direct URLs from the Laravel backend (no frontend encryption).
+The VideoPlayer component includes multi-quality HLS streaming support with automatic quality selection.
+Client-side protections prevent common piracy methods including right-click blocking, keyboard shortcut disabling, drag-and-drop prevention, text selection blocking, and DOM mutation monitoring.
+A watermark with user information is overlaid on videos to deter screen recording.
+All security configurations are centralized for easy management.

 ## Subscription Workflow